alexeygrigorev/data-science-interviews/theory.md

 **What is unsupervised learning? 👶**

-Unsupervised learning aims to detect paterns in data where no labels are given.
+Unsupervised learning aims to detect patterns in data where no labels are given.

 <br/>